 So what do you do when you have answers that could impact one of the biggest health crises in the modern world?
 Well, if you’re Dr. Walsh, you consider the words of Gandhi: “When the people lead, the leaders will follow.”
 He started the Walsh Research Institute with one goal being to train 1,000 physicians around the world in his advanced nutrient protocols.
 He explained to me his thinking.
 If he trains 1,000 doctors and they each treat 2,000 people, then 2 million people could potentially benefit and go on to share their experience.
 Eventually the leaders will follow.

 If Dr. Walsh’s nutrient protocols are so effective, why hasn’t conventional medicine gotten on board?
 Though Dr. Walsh has spoken at the American Psychiatric Association Annual Meeting and his physician training is certified by the American Medical Association for Continuing Medical Education, there are still obstacles.
 Unlike research into psychiatric medications, which is well funded through the pharmaceutical industry, research into nutrient therapies doesn’t have a strong profit motive.
 Equally problematic is the standards of current research which address one variable at a time.
 Our bodies and biochemistry are more complicated than this model allows.
 Rarely does someone have just one nutrient imbalance.
 Nutrient protocols/treatments are individualized and involve multiple nutrients/multiple variables which is quite different from one medication to treat one disorder.
-This later type of research makes even less sense when you understand that one disorder, for example, depression, is actually 5 different disorders.
+This later type of research makes even less sense when you understand that one disorder, for example, depression, is actually at least 5 different disorders.

 Such obstacles don’t seem to deter Dr. Walsh.
 Nor does his age.
 “You know, ...I’m old,” he says.
 I hear this as a humorous comment on the number of years he’s been here and not a comment on his level of engagement in his work and life.